 In this article, you’ll find everything you need to know about how to write a retirement letter.
-Including a template, tips, and examples.
-Also, how to make your retirement the best time of your life, how to celebrate your retirement, and ways to announce your retirement to coworkers.
-So, continue reading.
+Including retirement letter templates, tips, and examples.
+Ready to learn more?
+Let’s read on!

 The retirement letter is the official proof that you’re retiring.
 Even if you’ve verbally told multiple people within the company about your retirement plans, you still need to write a retirement letter to make it official.
 Preferably you type a retirement letter and put your handwritten signature on the bottom.